 The ability to simulate not only a missile, but other types of weapons, makes these modules ideal.

 The APZU can take a variety of different sensor data acquisition, then process them, transmit them along, etc.

 Learn more: What are FPGAs and Their Applications?

 Without a doubt, Acromag is very strongly partnered with Xilinx.
 We currently support the Virtex-4, the Virtex-5, Spartan-6, Kintex-7, and the Artix-7 (in both an XMC form factor and in an AcroPack form factor).
 Furthermore, with the development of the new Zynq UltraScale+, we’ll be supporting the APZU-30x family.
 Coming soon, we will have an XMC Zynq UltraScale+ offering.

-For more information about FPGAs, Zynq UltraScale+, or any Acromag product, click on the link below to reach out to our sales team and they will be happy to answer your questions!
+For more information about FPGAs, Zynq UltraScale+, or any Acromag product, click the link below and our sales team will be happy to answer your questions!